muhammeddilmacc/muhammeddilmacc/README.md

 <br/>
 <br/>

-I’m a **Software Engineer** living in Ankara, Turkey.
+I’m a **Software Engineer** living in Ankara, Turkey.<br/>
 I’ve been studying Computer Science at the **Işık university in Istanbul Turkey**.
-I like to explore new technologies and develop software solutions.
+I like to explore new technologies and develop software solutions.<br/>
-I love working on **Nodejs** and **typescript**.
+I love working on **Nodejs** and **typescript**. <br/>
 You can send me an email at muhammeddilmacc@gmail.com !
-I'll try to respond as soon as I can.
+I'll try to respond as soon as I can.<br/>
 Please have a look at my [Resume](https://docs.google.com/document/d/1u78PmE4o3dkzCFYOLNN3HB2BRo1FaZNRPSpImbHKWIc/) for more details about me.
-I'm open to feedback and suggestions!
+I'm open to feedback and suggestions!<br/>

 <br/>